kestra-io/docs/content/docs/expressions/index.md

 ### Environment variables

-By default, Kestra allows access to environment variables that start with `KESTRA_` unless configured otherwise, see how you can configure environment variables in the `variables` configuration in your Kestra server settings.
+By default, Kestra allows access to environment variables that start with `KESTRA_` unless configured otherwise in the `variables` [configuration](../configuration/index.md).

-To access an environment variable `KESTRA_FOO` from one of your tasks, you can use `{{ envs.foo }}`, the variable's name is the part after the `KESTRA_` prefix in **lowercase**.
+To access an environment variable `KESTRA_FOO` from one of your tasks, you can use `{{ envs.foo }}`.
+The variable's name is the part after the `KESTRA_` prefix in **lowercase**.

 ### Global variables

-You can define global variables inside Kestra's configuration files and access them using `{{ globals.foo }}`.
+You can define global variables in your Kestra's [configuration](../configuration/index.md) and access them using `{{ globals.foo }}`.

 ### Flow variables

-You can declare variables at the flow level with the `variables` property, then refer to these variables using the `vars.my_variable` syntax, for example:
+You can declare variables at the flow level in the `variables` property to avoid hardcoing values in your tasks.
+Then, you can access their values anywhere in the flow using the `vars.my_variable` syntax, for example:

 ```yaml
 id: flow_variables